UCR-Robotics/ee144/docs/lab5.rst

 Specifically, the task is to solve for a set of feasible joint angles, given the position of the end effector.
-You can use either the analytical approach (by trigonometry) or the numerical approach.
+You can use either the analytical approach (by trigonometry) or the numerical approach (by Newton's method).
 We will provide a couple of test cases for you on autograder.
 The script you submitted should be able to pass all test cases.

-Preview: We will shift back to mobile robots and tracking control next time.
+Preview: We will shift back to mobile robots and work on motion planning next time.

 Submission